 4. Dry Shampoo, Face Wipes & Facial Spray: You are not allowed to shower for several days after the surgery.
 Once you are cleared, taking a shower is a bit of a production the first few weeks and you definitely need assistance washing your hair.
 For the days I was too tired to shower, a spritz of dry shampoo and face wipes and facial spray helped me feel refreshed.

 5. Pill Organizer Box: You will have so many pills to keep up with!
 And you will not be able to unscrew the top of your prescription bottles so having your pills pre-sorted by hour or day in a pill box is incredibly helpful!
 We crossed out the days of the week and wrote times instead on my box.

 6. Throat Lozenges: After surgery I had a very dry, sore throat for several days and coughing hurts your chest so keep throat lozenges handy!

 7. Electric Toothbrush: You will not be able to bend over the sink bowl to spit or wash your face so keep a cup nearby and some face wipes too!

 8. Surgical Bra: Some hospitals will provide you with a surgical bra and some hospitals ask you to bring your own.
 Check with your doctor and hospital ahead of time!
-I really liked my Amoena Post-Surgical Bra with Drain Management.
+I really liked my Amoena Post-Surgical Bra with Drain Management (although Third Love has more recently launched a surgical recovery bra too!).
 Read more about drain wearing and surgical bras here.